 The discharger must notify the Executive Officer, in writing at least 30 days in advance of any proposed transfer of this Order's responsibility and coverage to a new discharger containing a specific date for the transfer of this Order's responsibility and coverage between the current discharger and the new discharger.
-This agreement shall include an acknowledgement that the existing discharger is liable for violations up to the transfer date and that the new discharger is liable for ward.
-(Wat.
-Code, §§ 13267 and 13263)
+This agreement shall include an acknowledgement that the existing discharger is liable for violations up to the transfer date and that the new discharger is liable from the transfer date forward.
+(Water Code, Sections 13267 and 13263)